S v Van Aardt

 The appellant in Van Aardt v S, an important case in South African criminal law, had been convicted in the Grahamstown High Court of the murder of a fifteen-year-old youth, following a savage beating administered by the appellant, who suspected the deceased of theft.
 An appeal to the full bench of the Eastern Cape High Court was unsuccessful, so the matter came on further appeal before the Supreme Court of Appeal.
 The appellant admitted common assault, but denied that such assault had caused the death of the deceased, or that he bore a legal duty to seek medical intervention for the deceased.

 Having examined the evidence, and having concluded that the appellant's acts caused the deceased's death, the court assessed whether or not the appellant had acted intentionally.
 In doing so, it had regard to the test for dolus eventualis, as authoritatively formulated by Holmes JA in S v Sigwahla.
 Subjective foresight is established by a process of inferential reasoning.

-Kgomo AJA, writing for a unanimous court, approved the following dictum from S v Van Wyk:
+Acting Judge of Appeal Frans Kgomo, writing for a unanimous court, approved the following dictum from S v Van Wyk:

 All the relevant facts which bear on the accused's state of mind and intention must be cumulatively assessed and a conclusion reached as to whether an inference beyond reasonable doubt can be drawn from these facts that the accused actually considered it a reasonable possibility that the deceased could die from the assault but, reckless as to such fatal possibility, embarked on or persisted with the assault.

 On the medical evidence the injuries which caused death were the blows to the head.
 It is not possible to link up particular fist blows or kicks with particular injuries, nor is the trier of fact required to do so.
 Once it is established that accused No 1 killed the deceased, and it has rightly been so found by the Court a quo, the trier of fact can look at the assault as a whole in order to determine what accused No 1's intention was.